 You trusted a nursing home or assisted care facility to take care of your aging family member.
 Now, they’ve experienced a choking injury.
 Choking is an extremely traumatic event that can cause serious long-term damage and even death.

 Your loved one and your family deserve to be compensated appropriately.
-Our Jacksonville nursing home abuse and neglect attorneys are ready to make that happen.
+Our Jacksonville nursing home abuse attorneys are ready to make that happen.

 We appreciate the seriousness of your loved one’s choking injury.
 We also know that the negligent caretaker and nursing facility won’t want to accept responsibility.
 Our top-rated litigators are prepared to make them acknowledge their negligence and pay your family what it deserves.